Resident doctors leave (2002 terms and conditions)

 Fixed annual leave

-Most rotas are designed with ‘leave weeks’ built in – that is, weeks where the junior doctor is on a week of normal day shifts, with no out-of-hours commitments.
-These weeks allow flexibility in planning annual leave as they can be swapped with other junior doctors on the rota, with their agreement.
+Most rotas are designed with ‘leave weeks’ built in – that is, weeks where the resident doctor is on a week of normal day shifts, with no out-of-hours commitments.
+These weeks allow flexibility in planning annual leave as they can be swapped with other resident doctors on the rota, with their agreement.
 You can still take leave in other weeks, but this requires swapping out of the on-call/out-of-hours commitments.

 Another approach used by employers is to design a rota template with periods of annual leave factored in.
-Junior doctors are then either allocated to a slot or given the choice of a slot which suits their leave needs.
+Resident doctors are then either allocated to a slot or given the choice of a slot which suits their leave needs.
 This is often referred to as fixed leave, and is much less flexible for the doctors.

 There is no provision for challenging this under your contract, but the BMA does not support the practice – we do not believe it represents good practice and we encourage employers to move away from it.